pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 ### <a name="undo">Undo an action: `undo`</a>

 Undo the previous action that modifies data.
-Undo can be performed many times until the first action since the app was launched has been undone.
+Undo can be performed to retrieve actions that were done since the time the Task Tracker was first launched during the current session.

 Format:
 ```